PurdueElectricRacing/monorepo/README.md

 ## Building

 `build_all.py` is the repository-level build entry point.
-It runs the complete firmware, DAQ app, and host-test workflows in order.
+It runs the complete firmware, DAQ workspace, and host-test workflows in order.

 From the repository root, build all projects and run tests with:
 ```bash